andreafuturi/DenoVitePreact/README.md

 ### /client

 - **index.jsx**: The entry point for the front-end application.
-It hydrates the HTML tags returned from main.jsx in the document after the server finishes rendering it.
+It hydrates the HTML tags in the document after the server finishes rendering it.
-- **main.jsx**: The main app component that returns the HTML page.
 - **vite.config.js**: Client configuration.
 This file may become optional in the future.

   *Add any file that has client logic here (like front-end functions) and any front-end static files under /client/assets*